 Of course I realize that I was lucky in one very significant way.
 So many people live their lives in pain, or some sort of agony, or extremely difficult adjustment, and I’m still alive, thinking and breathing and walking and talking.
 And I’ve had a pretty great life, all told.
 My son and daughter are healthy, bright and compassionate people, and I could not be more proud of them both.

 Being 100 percent honest, however, not a day has passed that I haven’t thought about August 29, 1978, at least for a brief moment.
-Once I got over feeling sorry for myself – and, to be honest, that took a very, very long time – I started to examine the event in terms of how it affected me emotionally, and in terms of my relationships with family, friends and co-workers.
+Once I got over feeling sorry for myself – and that took a very, very long time – I started to examine the event in terms of how it affected me emotionally, and in terms of my relationships with family, friends and co-workers.

 I was bitter.
 Man, was I bitter.
 What did I do to deserve a kick in the head?